Programme management for health

-- Strengthening policy and programme quality of the Global Fund-related work, both at country and global levels, in line with UNDP’s role as a cosponsor of UNAIDS and UNDP’s core mandates in governance and capacity development.
+- strengthening policy and programme quality of the Global Fund-related work, both at country and global levels, in line with UNDP’s role as a co-sponsor of the core mandates of UNAIDS and UNDP in governance and capacity development

 UNDP has developed a web-based UNDP-Global Fund and Health Implementation Guidance Manual aimed at providing updated guidance on key aspects of Global Fund programme management and providing links to both UNDP and Global Fund tools and resources.